Exploring Neural Radiance Fields (NeRFs)

 The video above shows the output view.
 High-density gas is represented by red, low-density gas is represented by blue; intermediate values of density are in yellow/green.
 The NeRF-generated view shows promising performance - it accurately retains the complex filamentary structures of the turbulent gas while maintaining a realistic 3D sense of the simulation.

-What’s next?
 In astronomy, observation is fundamentally limited to a single view (the view from Earth).
 In practice, it will be valuable to reconstruct the 3D scenes around different astronomical objects using a single input view.
-Ongoing work focuses on optimizing NeRF architectures with one-shot/few-shot image encoding (e.g., PixelNeRF).
+The baseline NeRF is known to be rather slow to train.
+Since its introduction in 2020, there has been a explosion of NeRF-inspired network architectures.
+Neural representation of volumetric data is a particularly promising direction to explore for improving the analysis and visualization workflows in science.